 - How to apply Modern Portfolio Theory to your investing for a better risk/reward ratio

 - How to take control of your investing

 If you want to understand the technical details of creating a proper asset allocation, I recommend that you pick up this book.

 This book is easily considered the bible for value investing.
-In fact, author Benjamin Graham was the granddaddy of this philosophy, which involves buying investments when you believe they’re underpriced.
+Author Benjamin Graham was the granddaddy of this philosophy, which involves buying investments when you believe they're underpriced.

 Note: We've also published a more comprehensive review of this investing classic.

 Warren Buffett is the world's most famous investor, and his name is synonymous with financial success.
 A value investor, he has amassed his huge wealth from scratch by carefully picking and choosing smart investments in industries and companies that he believes will grow.

 As Warren Buffett's former daughter-in-law, Mary Buffett knows a thing or two about how the legendary investor thinks.
 And David Clark is considered the world's authority on the Oracle of Omaha's investing methods.
 This book explores Warren Buffett's strategies for becoming one of the world's richest men.